kdave/btrfs-progs/Documentation/btrfs-ioctl.rst

    * - ioctl args
      - :ref:`struct btrfs_ioctl_subvol_wait<struct_btrfs_ioctl_subvol_wait>`
    * - args.subvolid
-     - Depending on the mode, the numeric id of subolume to wait for, or the one queried by *PEEK* modes
+     - Depending on the mode, the numeric id of subvolume to wait for, or the one queried by *PEEK* modes
    * - args.mode
      - mode of operation described above